CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/datalogger_EN/datalogger_EN.rst

 The table :guilabel:`Logger Channels` shows the configuration of the logger.
 Each row in that table corresponds to one column in the recorded CSV file.
-The following columns may be recorded:
+The following columns are available:

 -  **Object** - contains the name of the object from which the value of a certain property is to be recorded and the icon of the object.